-Marrakesh, the heart of Morocco, the most beautiful city in the country.
-Filled with unique captivating culture throughout every alley, markets and breathtaking riads [traditional architecture hotels] so popular on Instagram, this is a mandatory stop for anyone traveling to this country as well as an excelente weekend getaway for those based in Europe.
+Marrakesh, the heart of Morocco, is the most beautiful city in the country.
+Filled with unique captivating culture throughout every alley, markets and breathtaking riads [traditional architecture hotels] that are so popular on Instagram, this is a mandatory stop for anyone traveling to this country or those wanting a weekend getaway from Europe.

 Index